 We took a winter Christmas market trip to Eastern and Central Europe (2013) that included Poland, Austria, Germany, and the Czech Republic.
-While we were in Poland we had one of my favorite Polish recipes – Polish Hunter’s Stew – Bigos.
+While we were in Poland we had one of my favorite Polish dishes – Polish Hunter’s Stew – otherwise known as Bigos.

 - 1 whole cabbage chopped